odu-cs625-datavis/public/fall21/Wk5-Arrange-Tables-exercises.md

 ## Exercises

 We'll gather in to groups of 3-4 students per Zoom breakout room.
 I'll give you 10-15 minutes for each question/task and then we'll gather back to discuss the question.
-If you finish one question before time's up, continue on to the next questions.

 For each question/task:
 * Propose idioms that could be used.
 Justify your choices by listing